 Las Vegas Mediation Lawyer

-We are a Las Vegas based family law firm that offers divorce mediation, child support mediation and more regarding family law needs throughout Clark County, Nevada.
+We can help with mediation in Las Vegas, Nevada for divorce mediation, child support mediation and more regarding family law needs throughout Clark County.
 Mediation is an extremely useful tool for litigants in their family court matter.
 Not only is mediation required when there is a custodial dispute, it is at a very low cost to the Parties.
 The Las Vegas Family Mediation Center (“FMC”) at Family Court is required under EDCR 5.70, which is a local Clark County, Nevada Court rule.
 This helps put the Parties in the driver seat and the mediator simply assists the Parties make decisions on what they believe is best for their children based on a sliding scale/reduced cost.
 If there is a complete or partial parenting plan, then that is reduced to writing and sent to the District Court Judge assigned to that case for signature.
-If you have any questions regarding divorce mediation or any other mediation needs, contact us for a free consultation at (702) 474-7007.
+If you have any questions regarding divorce mediation or any other mediation needs, contact us for a free consultation with a mediation lawyer at (702) 474-7007.

 Offering a balanced approach to dispute resolution